flatironinstitute/sciware/20_Documentation/main.md

 ## Exercise 1

-1. In your favorite language, design a function to sum a sequence of numbers.
+1. In your favorite language, design a function to sum a sequence of values.
 2. Write documentation for it.
-3. Ask yourself i you can write complete tests for it only looking at the doc.
+3. Ask yourself if you can write complete tests for it only looking at the doc.

 ```python